BSc (Hons), MSc, PhD, MBACP

 Senior Qualitative Researcher

-cancer and cancer screening (breast screening, breast cancer, ductal carcinoma in situ, precancerous cervical conditions CIN3 and CGIN)
+cancer and cancer screening (breast screening; breast cancer; ductal carcinoma in situ; cervical abnormalities CIN3 and CGIN)

 intensive care (patients’ and relatives’ experiences; organ donation)

-chronic conditions (adult experiences of epilepsy; living with an indwelling urinary catheter)
+long-term conditions (epilepsy in adults; living with an indwelling urinary catheter)

-orthopaedic surgery (partial knee replacement and keyhole shoulder surgery)
+orthopaedic surgery (partial knee replacement; keyhole shoulder surgery)

 young people’s use and experiences of primary care

-I provide qualitative expertise in mixed methods studies and in projects that involve recruiting and interviewing BME participants.
-International work includes European Commission funded 'MOCHA' (Models Of Child Health Appraised), an interdisciplinary study of primary healthcare in 30 European countries.
-It aims to explore primary care for children in these countries and identify the optimal models: http://www.childhealthservicemodels.eu/
+I supervise doctoral students with an interest in qualitative methods, psychosocial health experiences, and BAME health.
+International work includes European Commission funded 'MOCHA' (Models Of Child Health Appraised), an interdisciplinary study of primary healthcare for children in 30 European countries: http://www.childhealthservicemodels.eu/